 The popularity and revival of this movement has encouraged shoe companies to introduce thin-soled and flexible shoes which are claimed to be the next best thing to barefoot running.
 They have reduced or even zero cushioning, and are lighter weight than other running shoes.
 They also tend to have much thinner soles that provide more sensory contact with the ground.
 This type of running shoe provides protection from bruises, cuts, minor impacts and weather.

 A) Barefoot Running Shoes are characterized by the “zero drop” from heel to toe.
 As the same way, the heel has minimal cushioning or even no cushioning, maintaining the same height level as the toe.

-Running in non cushioned shoes has some of the same aspects as barefoot running, but does not simulate the barefoot condition completely.
-Plus, barefoot running shoes can decrease the friction between your foot and the ground and therefore it also decreases the plantar skin abrasion.
+Running in non cushioned shoes has some of the same aspects as this kind of running, but does not simulate the barefoot condition completely.
+Plus, these shoes can decrease the friction between your foot and the ground and therefore it also decreases the plantar skin abrasion.

 B) Minimalist Running Shoes are somewhere between standard running shoes and barefoot running shoes.
 They have a minimum heel height at only about 4–8 mm to encourage a forefoot or midfoot strike, but still provide cushioning and flex.

 - They provide the feet with protection from the impact of environment.

 - Additional, people who have high arches will have the shortest break-in time and the fewest problems with barefoot running shoes.

 - Minimalist shoes deliver a much more correct, forefoot-first stride than motion-control shoes.